andrescorrada/ground-truth-problems-in-business/precision-not-accuracy/README.md

 It takes the ground truth method eight updates to do the same.
 That is an enormous savings in updating steps, a 1-8/5000 = 99.8% reduction in calibration costs.

+I hope this has made clear the meaning of the aphorism "accuracy is cheap, precision expensive".
+If you have a technique that solves the precision problem, solving the accuracy problem is trival in comparison.